 The Tax Cuts and Jobs Act was enacted on December 22, 2017.
 The Act reduces the U.S. federal corporate tax rate from 35 percent to 21 percent, requires companies to pay a one-time transition tax on earnings of certain foreign subsidiaries that were previously tax deferred and creates new taxes on certain foreign sourced earnings.
-In the second quarter, the Company revised its estimated annual effective rate to reflect a change in its federal statutory rate from 34 percent to 21 percent.
-The rate change is effective on January 1, 2018; therefore, the Company's blended statutory tax rate for the fiscal year ended June 30, 2018, is 28 percent.
-At December 31, 2017, the Company has not completed its accounting for all of the tax effects of enactment of the Act; however, a reasonable estimate has been made of the one-time transition tax of \$17,000, which is included as a component of tax expense in the current quarter.
-The final transitional impacts of the Act may differ from the initial estimates.
-Note that the Company currently has net operating loss carryovers in most jurisdictions, including the U.S. A valuation allowance has been recorded to fully reserve for net operating loss carryovers, other carryovers and certain book/tax differences in the balance sheet.
-Deferred taxes of \$417,000 were recorded in the Statement of Operations in the current period for USCAN book/tax differences in the balance sheet.
+In the second quarter of fiscal 2018, the Company revised its estimated annual effective rate to reflect a change in its federal statutory rate from 34 percent to 21 percent.
+The rate change was effective on January 1, 2018; therefore, the Company's blended statutory tax rate for the fiscal year ended June 30, 2018, is 28 percent.
+At March 31, 2018, the Company has not completed its accounting for all of the tax effects of enactment of the Act; and final transitional impacts of the Act may differ from the initial estimates.